polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * https://magic.yourdomain.com

 Only when both of the above URLs returns success, and/or your Magic dashboard frontend, proceed with the rest of this guide.
-The above `docker-compose up` command will start 5 docker containers.
+The above `docker-compose up -d` command will start 5 docker containers.

 * `nginx-proxy` - The nGinx proxy that internally routes requests to either your backend or your frontend
 * `letsencrypt` - The container responsible for retrieving and renewing LetsEncrypt SSL certificates for you